 Believe it or not, we hear from hundreds of people each year who are interested in joining the CAMPUSPEAK team!
 We hear all sorts of questions, and love learning about each individual’s unique topical expertise and personal story.
 See below for answers to some of the most commonly asked questions we hear from people interested in becoming a speaker with us.

-I know the application deadline is in January, but can you review my materials now?
+I know the application deadline isn't for a couple of months, but can you review my materials now?

 Would you be open to considering a non-exclusive relationship with a speaker?